gkosciolek/fastlane-plugin-aws_sns/README.md

 ## About aws_sns

-[AWS SNS](https://aws.amazon.com/sns/) is fully manage push notification service.
-This plugin creates an AWS SNS platform application for iOS and Android apps.
+[AWS SNS](https://aws.amazon.com/sns/) is fully managed push notification service.
+This plugin updates an AWS SNS platform application for iOS and Android apps.

-iOS app are created by uploading a private key (p12) to AWS SNS - which can easily be created with [PEM](https://github.com/fastlane/fastlane/tree/master/pem)
+iOS app are updated by uploading a private key (p12) to AWS SNS - which can easily be created with [PEM](https://github.com/fastlane/fastlane/tree/master/pem)

-Android apps are created by sending up a GCM Api Key to AWS SNS - obtained through your [Google Cloud Platform dashboard](https://console.cloud.google.com)
+Android apps are updated by sending up a GCM Api Key to AWS SNS - obtained through your [Google Cloud Platform dashboard](https://console.cloud.google.com)

-The call to `aws_sns` will return the AWS SNS plattform application's [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) (if you need it).
-The platform application's ARN is what is used to actually send notifications to your app(s) later on.

 ## Example